h-wenxuan/aboutme/_portfolio/gamingeshop.md

 collection: portfolio
 ---

-My friend and I developed an online game purchasing website using Apache Tomcat, SQL, Java, HTML, and CSS.
+My friend and I developed an online game purchasing website using Apache Tomcat, SQL, Java, HTML and CSS.
 The project involved setting up databases, creating server-side functionality with Java, and designing a user-friendly interface with HTML and CSS.

 **Creating our databases**